-Lift can be attempted to achieve correction.
+A lift can be attempted to achieve correction.
 Lifting the home may result in further damage.
-Recommendations are provided by the installers about how much lift should be attempted but it is the decision of the home owner as to how much lift we will attempt.
+Recommendations are provided by the installers about how much lift should be attempted but it is the decision of the homeowner as to how much lift we will attempt.

 Does your home need foundation leveling or foundation repair?
 Fill out our Free Inspection & Estimate Form!
-Bay Crawlspace Solutions offers foundation repair and crack repair services throughout Virginia and North Carolina.
+Bay Crawlspace Solutions offers foundation crack repair services throughout Virginia and North Carolina.

 Please fill out all of the asterisked (*) fields below, press ‘Submit’, and we will contact you soon to arrange for one of our trained inspectors to visit your home.